sjursky/apache-conf/README.md

 # apache-conf
 Usefull Apache configurations, Proxy settings, hardening, ...

+## Usage

+Contains example configurations that can be included in main `httpd.conf` of Apache.

+### Apache 2.2.26 on CentOS, Red Hat

+Copy config files you like to Apache host (eg. `/etc/httpd/custom` directory) and include them with:

+	Include custom/hardening.conf

+**Hint:** Default Apache config already includes all `.conf` files from `conf.d/` directory.
+So just copy the ones that you like to `/etc/httpd/conf.d` and adjust to your needs.

 ## Contents

-Contains example configurations that can be included in main `httpd.conf` of Apache

 ### encoding.conf